An assortment of different faces

 Age can refer to the specific number of years that have passed since someone was born, what specific developmental phase society categorizes them as (e.g. baby, toddler, child, adolescent, teenager, young adult, adult, middle-age, advanced age, end-of-life, etc.), the generation they were born in (Silent Generation, Baby Boomers, Generation X, Millennials, Generation Z, etc.), and their generation group in their family (e.g. Great-Grandparent, Grandparent, Parent, Child, etc.).
 Age is also often measured by one’s status relative to the workforce (e.g. full-time student, young professional, mid-career, approaching retirement, retired, etc.).
 Additionally, a person’s age can be articulated by one’s internal sense of age relative to different cultural ideas about different age groups (e.g. “old soul” or “young at heart”).

 At any given time, there are several generations employed in the workforce.
-Each generation has its own distinct differences.
-These differences are defined by the time period people were born and the unique social, political, and economic changes that occurred during their upbringing.
+Each generation has its distinct differences.
+These differences are defined by the period in which people were born and the unique social, political, and economic changes that occurred during their upbringing.

 Ageism

-In the workforce, such differences can pose challenges for individuals when collaborating across generations.
+In the workforce, such differences can challenge individuals when collaborating across generations.
 These challenges are often rooted in biases connected to ageism.
-Ageism in the workplace is defined as the tendency to have negative feelings about another person based on their age.
+Ageism in the workplace is the tendency to have negative feelings about another person based on age.
 It is usually targeted at young professionals and professionals approaching retirement.

 Stereotypes of different generations contribute to this bias.
 For example, Baby Boomers are sometimes considered workaholics, while Generation Xers are sometimes labelled risk-takers.
-Millennials have been characterized as caring about meaningful work and being greatly impacted by the Great Recession in their careers.
-Now, Generation Zers are known as a more activist generation and one that is apt to reject antiquated models of professionalism.
-Such stereotypes can lead employers and colleagues to believe there are skill gaps and life milestones (like having children or retiring) that may affect certain age groups from excelling at their organization.
+Millennials have been characterized as caring about meaningful work and greatly impacted by the Great Recession in their careers.
+Now, Generation Zers are known as a more activist generation and apt to reject antiquated models of professionalism.
+Such stereotypes can lead organizations and colleagues to believe there are skill gaps and life milestones (like having children or retiring) that may prevent certain age groups from excelling at their organizations.

 Family and Upbringing

 Family refers to each person’s network of loved ones and kin who fall within their personal definition of family or are considered the equivalent of family.
 Family bonds can be related to ancestry, genetics, legal institutions (e.g. marriage, adoption, etc.), love, shared history, shared property, and subjective lived experiences.
-Common terms relating to family, include:
+Learn more about some common terms relating to family in Feminuity’s Inclusive Language Guide.

-Upbringing relates to the unique context in which someone grew up and is heavily dependent on family.
-The unique characteristics associated with one’s early and formative years include class, culture, values, rules, norms, relationships, activities, affection, support, education, privileges, hardships, traumas, and more.
+Upbringing relates to the unique context in which someone grew up and heavily depended on family.
+The unique characteristics of one’s early and formative years include class, culture, values, rules, norms, relationships, activities, affection, support, education, privileges, hardships, traumas, and more.

-Different families are able to provide varying levels of emotional and financial support to each other.
+Different families can provide each other with varying emotional and financial support.
 Someone’s birth or adoptive family is not always a place of unconditional love.
 Some people have experiences of trauma, abuse, addiction, violence, or neglect connected to their families.
 Some people do not feel they can be their authentic selves around their birth or adoptive family.
-Some people grew up largely in government systems as orphans or in foster families.
+Some people grew up mainly in government systems as orphans or in foster families.

 Family building occurs in various ways, such as through adoption, the use of assisted reproductive technologies (e.g. In Vitro Fertilization, Artificial Insemination, Surrogacy, etc.), donor reproductive materials (Sperm Donors/Banks, Egg Donors/Banks, etc.), and shared commitments and biographies.

-Teams should make sure that they communicate in ways that do not assume family composition and leave space for families outside the dominant nuclear form in North America.
+Teams would do well to ensure they communicate in ways that do not assume family composition and leave space for families outside the dominant nuclear form in North America.
 This includes LGBTQIA2+ families, single-parent families, divorced families, families with step-parents and step-siblings, families with platonic co-parents, families with deceased loved ones, polyamorous families, plural families, foster families, adoptive families, extended families, international families, relationships/friendships that hold the same significance as family, families outside of strict blood and legal affinities, and chosen families.

-A common struggle for many professionals is balancing their commitments to their job and to their loved ones.
+A common struggle for many professionals is balancing their commitments to their jobs and their loved ones.
 Work-life balance is a common discussion and goal for most people in the workforce.
 It can be compromised by workplace cultures that reward overwork, do not respect boundaries, and do not give people the necessary flexibility to respond to emergent family-related needs.
-No matter what an individual’s family or caregiving situation is, employers need to understand that everyone has obligations outside of work.
+No matter what an individual’s family or caregiving situation is, employers must understand that everyone has obligations outside of work.

 Caregiving Responsibilities

-Caregiving responsibilities refer to how some team members have people (and animals!) in their lives that rely on them for support and to attend to their needs.
-The majority of workplace conversations around caregiving usually revolve around taking care of children, but there are many other care obligations that a person might have.
-Someone might need to care for their ageing parents or loved ones.
+Caregiving responsibilities refers to how some team members have people (and animals!) who rely on them to support and attend to their needs.
+Most workplace conversations around caregiving usually revolve around taking care of children, but a person might have many other care obligations.
+Someone might need to care for their aging parents or loved ones.
 Someone might be a key support for a loved one with a disability.
-People may need to provide care for family and loved ones going through health-related challenges.
-Many people have pets that they care for (healthy and sick - e.g. diabetes, canine hip dysplasia, cancer) and consider part of their family and service animals that need to be tended to so they can continue to help their owner move through the world.
-Many folks are profoundly committed to their communities and take the initiative to help neighbours and peers through different challenges.
+People may need to care for family and loved ones facing health-related challenges.
+Many people have pets that they care for and consider part of their family and service animals that need to be tended to so they can continue to help their human move through the world.
+Many are profoundly committed to their communities and take the initiative to help neighbours and peers through different challenges.

 Ideologies

-Ideologies are the conceptions an individual, group, or culture has about different aspects of life.
+Ideologies are an individual, group, or culture's conceptions about different aspects of life.
 Most people have distinct economic, political, and religious perspectives influenced by the people in their family, their upbringing, geographical location, education, and lived experiences.

-Ideologies play a part in how comfortable employees are sharing their opinions with colleagues.
+Ideologies affect how comfortable people are in sharing their opinions with colleagues.
 Vastly differing ideologies may make individuals more cautious to start a conversation with a coworker if they know it could lead to a heated debate.
-Thus, it is important to create a psychologically safer/braver workplace, so that team members can discuss and share their ideologies without fear of harm, reprisals, or punishment.
+Thus, creating a psychologically safe workplace is important so team members can discuss and share their ideologies without fear of harm, reprisals, or punishment.

 Morals

-Most organizations seek individuals who share the same morals, values, and ethics to align with the company’s core values.
-For employers, shared morals can alter how a company prioritizes its work and its impact on the industry, local community, and the world at large.
+Most organizations seek individuals with the same morals, values, and ethics to align with the company’s core values.
+For organizations, shared morals can alter how a company prioritizes its work and its impact on the industry, local community, and the world.

 Organizations must acknowledge that every person has a unique moral compass or guidelines while rejecting forms of morality that impede inclusion and belonging.